 As soon as the Yuletide season ended, Farrell disappeared.
 Pinkerton records show he defrauded banks a modest $4,000, while others estimate Farrell netted about $85,000 in 1913.

-After three holiday seasons, and quite aware of the ongoing active threat, the Jewelers Security Alliance and a Chicago bank hired the Pinkerton National Detective Agency to apprehend this sneaky swindler.
+After three holiday seasons, and quite aware of the ongoing active threat, the Jewelers Security Alliance and a Chicago bank hired Pinkerton’s to apprehend this sneaky swindler.
 Almost immediately Farrell became a person of interest.

 Successes and failures

 In 1914, Farrell set to work in Chicago, Illinois, visiting nearly a dozen stores.
-At one store, Farrell, alias A. Travers, cashed a forged check for $1,000, walking away with merchandise and change.
+At one store, Farrell, this time operating as A. Travers, cashed a forged check for $1,000, walking away with merchandise and change.
 That year, he pocketed about $35,000.

 In December of 1915, Farrell returned to Philadelphia, where he bypassed banks and headed to a clothier where he successfully cashed one of his now-infamous $200 Canadian traveler’s checks.
 He attempted to purchase merchandise at another store in the city, but he was unsuccessful.